 • Tee off via high-tech golf simulators as you sip craft cocktails at Five Iron Golf in the Loop or set off in a bumper car to play a game that combines lacrosse, hockey, and at WhirlyBall in Bucktown.

-• See a concert in a landmark circa 1892 opera house, Thalia Hall, which hosts concerts by well-known and up-and-coming musical acts.
+• See a concert in a landmark 1892 opera house, Thalia Hall, which hosts concerts by well-known and up-and-coming musical acts.
 After the show, visit Punch House, a subterranean cocktail bar with a retro vibe.

 • The Chicago River dyeing is one of the most unique St. Patrick’s Day celebrations in the world.
 This year’s event occurs on Saturday, March 15, along with the downtown parade.